bpaquet/node-logstash/Readme.markdown

 What to do with node-logstash ?
 ---

 node-logstash is a tool to collect logs on servers.
-It allow to send its to a central server and to [ElasticSearch](http://www.elasticsearch.org/) for indexing.
+It allows sending its logs to a central server and to [ElasticSearch](http://www.elasticsearch.org/) for indexing.

-In top of elastic search, you can use a specialized interface like [kibana](https://github.com/elastic/kibana) to dive into your logs.
+On top of the elastic search, you can use a specialized interface like [kibana](https://github.com/elastic/kibana) to dive into your logs.

 ![Archi](https://raw.github.com/bpaquet/node-logstash/master/docs/archi.jpg)

-Why a new implementation ?
+Why a new implementation?
 ---

 When I tried logstash, I had some problems.
+This project mainly addresses those problems.
 This version should have:

 * lower memory footprint
-* lower cpu footprint
+* lower CPU footprint
 * faster startup delay

-Moreover it's written in NodeJS, which is a perfect language for programs with many IO.
+Moreover, it's written in NodeJS, which is a perfect language for programs with many IO.

 node-logstash is compatible with logstash.
-You can replace a node-logstash node by a logstash one.
+You can replace a node-logstash node with a logstash one.
 The data are formatted in the same way to be compatible with logstash UIs.

-How does it works ?
+How does it work?
 ===

 The architecture is identical to logstash architecture.
-You have to instanciates plugins with the node-logstash core.
+You have to instantiate plugins with the node-logstash core.
 There are three type of modules:

-* [inputs plugins](#inputs): where datas come into node-logstash.
+* [inputs plugins](#inputs): where data come into node-logstash.
 Examples: file, zeromq transport layer
 * [filter plugins](#filters): extract fields from logs, like timestamps.
 Example: regex plugin
-* [outputs plugins](#outputs): where datas leave from node-logstash: Examples: ElasticSearch , zeromq transport layer.
+* [outputs plugins](#outputs): where data leave from node-logstash: Examples: ElasticSearch , zeromq transport layer.

-A typical node-logstash deployement contains agents to crawl logs and a log server.
+A typical node-logstash deployment contains agents to crawl logs and a log server.

-On agent, node-logstash is configured whith inputs plugins to get logs from your software stack, and one output plugin to send logs to log server (eg. zeromq output plugin).
+On agent, node-logstash is configured with inputs plugins to get logs from your software stack, and one output plugin to send logs to log server (eg. zeromq output plugin).

-On log server, logs come trough a zeromq input plugin, are processed (fields and timestamps extraction), and send to ElasticSearch.
+On log server, logs come through a zeromq input plugin, are processed (fields and timestamps extraction), and send to ElasticSearch.

-How to get help ?
+How to get help?
 ===

 Please open an [issue](https://github.com/bpaquet/node-logstash/issues).